nexxt-intelligence/react-assignment/README.md

 #### Bonus
+- To make the experience complete, you can add a loading indicator to display while the data is being fetched frmo the API.
+You may want to use [http://tobiasahlin.com/spinkit/](http://tobiasahlin.com/spinkit/).
 - If you are familiar with Typescript, you can use this as a chance to show off your typing knowledge!
 - What happens when the API fails?
 Consider adding a React error boundary to show an appropriate error message.